 211 is a free, confidential information and referral service that can connect you to thousands of programs and services across Nova Scotia.
+Services include free, independent legal advice for sexual assault survivors.
 It is available 24 hours a day, 365 days a year.